greenplum-db/pxf/automation/README.md

 2. Select '+', and pick 'Remote JVM Debug'
 3. Name the configuration `Automation Debug` and set the host to `localhost` and the port to `5005`
 4. Set your breakpoints in the automation test of your choice.
-5. Run automation with `PXF_TEST_DEBUG=true PXF_TEST_DEBUG_ATTACH=true`
+5. Run automation with `PXF_TEST_DEBUG=true`

 ### PXF Server Debug during an Automation Debug

 There are 2 different JVMs running when automation tests.
 The first is the automation application itself that can be debugged.
 The second is the PXF server that the automation suite is testing.
-Setting the `PXF_TEST_DEBUG` flag in the automation app will also set the flag `PXF_DEBUG` to enable debugging of the PXF server itself.
-This also means that a running PXF server debug session may be disconnected while running automation.
-For that reason, it is easiest to start the PXF server debug session after any necessary restarts have completed.
+Setting the `PXF_TEST_DEBUG` flag in the automation app will also set the flag `PXF_DEBUG` to enable debugging of the PXF server itself if the automation restarts PXF server during some of the tests.
+This is done so that a debugger can be connected to a PXF server restarted by the automation tests.

 Follow the steps [here](https://github.com/greenplum-db/pxf#debugging-the-locally-running-instance-of-pxf-server-using-intellij) to set up a PXF server debug configuration if it is not already done.

-1. Run automation with `PXF_TEST_DEBUG=true PXF_TEST_DEBUG_ATTACH=true` to connect to the automation debug session.
+1. Run automation with `PXF_TEST_DEBUG=true` to connect to the automation debug session.
 2. Attach to the automation debug session
 3. Add a breakpoint at the beginning of the automation test case you are running, or at the end of the beforeClass block to ensure that the PXF server debug session properly attaches
 4. Attach to the PXF server debug session